Java RTO API Best Practices

 Recommendation

-• Exercise caution if a client application frequently creates temporary endpoints to ensure that the sum of all temporary endpoint spool sizes does not exceed the total spool size provisioned for the Message VPN.
+• Exercise caution if a client application frequently creates temporary endpoints to ensure that the sum of all temporary endpoint spool sizes does not exceed the total spool size provisioned for the message VPN.

-By default, the message spool quota of a Message VPN and endpoint is based on an over-subscription model.
-For instance, it's possible to set the message spool quota of multiple endpoints to the same quota as that of an entire Message VPN.
+By default, the message spool quota of a message VPN and endpoint is based on an over-subscription model.
+For instance, it's possible to set the message spool quota of multiple endpoints to the same quota as that of an entire message VPN.
 Temporary endpoints created by a client application default to 4000 MB for the Solace application and 1500 MB for the software event broker.
 When temporary endpoints are used extensively by a client application, the message spool over-subscription model can quickly get out-of-control when temporary endpoints are being created on-demand.
 Therefore, it's recommended that a client application overwrite an endpoint’s default message spool size to a value that is inline with expected usage, especially if temporary endpoints are heavily used.

-AD Window Size and max-delivered-unacked-msgs-per-flow
+Assured Delivery Window Size and max-delivered-unacked-msgs-per-flow

 Recommendation